python-tut/tutorial/Classes.md

 ##Creating your object

-Now that we can initialize the object its time to make one.
-To start we give it a variable.
+Now that we can initialize the object, it's time to make one.
+Let's give it a variable.
 ``` python
 class Example(object):
 	def __init__(path, params):